 Messier 106 (NGC 4258) from my backyard

-In 2011 I captured Messier 106 from my backyard in Krefeld using my DSLR setup, gathering roughly 6 hours of exposure time under suburban skies.
+In 2011, I captured Messier 106 from my backyard in Krefeld using my DSLR setup, gathering roughly 6 hours of exposure time under suburban skies.
 Despite the limitations, the data already revealed the galaxy’s striking asymmetric spiral structure.
 A few years later, in 2014, I returned to this target with a CCD camera, accumulating nearly 20 hours of integration.
-Even though the sky conditions were still light-polluted, the significantly deeper exposure uncovered much finer details—faint outer arms, numerous H II knots, and subtle structural irregularities.
+Even though the sky conditions were still light-polluted, the significantly deeper exposure uncovered much finer details—faint outer arms, numerous H II regions, and subtle structural irregularities.

 Data calibration and registration was performed with DeepSkyStacker, the final processing was done with PixInsight.
 The result was as follows: